What is Economic Consulting?

 The BA in Economics major requires all students to write an original thesis.
 They develop their own research question, read the literature, and test theoretical predictions of economic models to address their thesis.
 They work one-on-one with a faculty mentor throughout the academic year.
 Such research is best described as “basic research” in the sense that students are looking to answer fundamental questions about how individuals behave and respond to incentives.

-The BSBA in Economic Consulting also requires a research-based capstone, but it is very different.
+The BSBA in Economic Consulting also requires a capstone project, but it is very different.
 First of all, students work in small groups as they would if they were working in a consulting firm or division.
 Second, they work on a client-driven research project rather than a question of their choosing.
 Such research questions are not well-formed, but typically broad.
 Part of the role of the consultant is to take the client’s question and figure out how to address it.
 In this sense, the skills are more similar to those utilized in case competitions.
 Third, the client may or may not provide data.
 If not, the group has to find data themselves.
 Finally, as Assistant Professor Brooks Depro explains, “As a consultant, you will have to consider a broader set of constraints and tradeoffs when performing empirical analysis and communicating results.”
 In other words, the standards for best practice analysis are quite different than they are in academics due to data and time constraints.